 While a few draft versions of a new anti-terror law to replace the PTA have been leaked in the past, they all fall far short of international standards on rights protections.
 Any new draft has yet to be made public or circulated for comment to stakeholders.
 The same holds true for the government’s claims that it is close to setting up offices for reparations and truth-telling.

 Some important steps have been taken.
 The Human Rights Commission of Sri Lanka has been given greater access to places of detention.
 There is media freedom.
 Activists, victims’ families, and civil society groups report various levels of surveillance but are able to do their crucial work.

 But this does not merit the government’s claims of a public relations victory in Geneva.
 And there are indications that states at the Human Rights Council are not so easily convinced.

-Tellingly, the lead sponsors of the Sri Lanka resolution at the UN – the UK, the US, Moldova, and Macedonia – issued a joint statement, saying they were “disappointed” that “the pace of progress has been slow,” that families of forcibly disappeared persons “have waited too long for answers,” expressing concern about abuse of authority by some security officials, intercommunal violence and hate speech against minority Tamil and Muslim populations, which they said “are alarming and demonstrate the need for reconciliation efforts,” and jointly calling for “a clear timeline for action.”
+Tellingly, the lead sponsors of the Sri Lanka resolution at the UN – the UK, the US, Montenegro, and Macedonia – issued a joint statement, saying they were “disappointed” that “the pace of progress has been slow,” that families of forcibly disappeared persons “have waited too long for answers,” expressing concern about abuse of authority by some security officials, intercommunal violence and hate speech against minority Tamil and Muslim populations, which they said “are alarming and demonstrate the need for reconciliation efforts,” and jointly calling for “a clear timeline for action.”